icanzilb/TaskQueue/README.md

 let queue = TaskQueue()

 //
-// "+=" adds a task without specifying on which queue it should run
+// "+=" adds a task to be executed on the current queue
-// NB: the tasks will run on the GCD queue the previous tasks ran,
-// i.e. if you change to background queue - all tasks that follow will run
-// on that queue
 //
 queue.tasks += {
     //Update the App UI